StitchMl/MantiMetrics/README.md

 ## ⚙️ Configuration

-For each Git project to be analysed, you must create a `.properties` configuration file like this one:
+For each Git project to be analyzed, you must create a `.properties` configuration file like this one:

 ### Example: `config/config_avro.properties`